openedx/docs.openedx.org/source/community/release_notes/redwood/studio_facelift.rst

 Studio interface, including an overview of new features and enhancements.

 All of the Studio pages are part of the Course Authoring Micro-Frontend.
 They are enabled as the default experience for Redwood.
+For more information about disabling specific pages, site operators should see :ref:`course-authoring-flags`.

 *¹ excluding the Unit Page, which will be live in Sumac*